pastoriomarco/object_manager/README.md

 2. **Collision Spawner Node (`collision_spawner`):**
    - **Functionality:**
      - Upon initialization, it removes all existing spawner objects (objects with IDs ending in `_spawner`).
-     - Spawns new collision objects with `_spawner` postfixes to maintain a clean environment.
+     - Reads a YAML configuration file to spawn new collision objects with `_spawner` postfixes.
+     - Objects without a specified pose are placed at random positions within predefined boundaries.
    - **Objects Spawned:**
      - **Obstacle:** A box-shaped obstacle.
-     - **Graspable Cylinder:** A randomly positioned and oriented cylinder.
+     - **Graspable Cylinder:** A cylinder, optionally with a specified or random pose.
+     - **Custom Sphere:** A sphere, optionally with a specified or random pose.

 ## Installation